 TRY FULL SKIRTS

 Full skirts had a resurgence in popularity a few years ago, and I honestly felt like I’d never even considered them as a possible option before that.
-Now, I am on a constant hunt for full, flared, pleated skirts in gorgeous colors because I’ve learned that they are comfortable, stylish, and possibly the ultimate tool for downplaying a set of hips on a figure similar to mine.
+Now, I know that full, flared, pleated skirts in gorgeous colors are comfortable, stylish, and possibly the ultimate tool for downplaying a set of hips on a figure similar to mine.
 Their hip-minimizing power relates to ratios: A flared skirt emphasizes the waist and deemphasizes everything below, until the hemline hits.
 A-lines are great bets, too, especially if the fullness of a pleated skirt overwhelms or works against your unique proportions.

 EXPERIMENT WITH LONG OVER LEAN